mshakhomirov/datawarehouseAdvanced/Project_5/Milestones/Shakhomirov_LP5_M1_SE.md

 ## 1. Run the following in your command line to Create `reference.country_tax_codes` table:

-This will create `reference.country_tax_codes` table with scheam as described in your `stack/bq-ingest-manager/config/staging.yaml`:
+This will create `reference.country_tax_codes` table with schema as described in your `stack/bq-ingest-manager/config/staging.yaml`:
 ~~~yaml
   -
     pipeName: country_tax_codes